-1. A fundamental error in the assumption that tax deductibility for rental property allows them to outbid owner-occupiers.
+- There is a fundamental error in the assumption that tax deductibility for rental property allows investors to outbid owner-occupiers.
+If an investor increases their offer for a property by, say, \$1,000, many people believe this \$1,000 is tax deductible.
+It is not.
+Only the interest on any borrowings would be tax deductible. - 2.
 When purchasing a property, owner occupiers get the benefit of accommodation, while rental property owners get the benefit of rental income.
-Owner occupiers have no income from the property from which to deduct costs while rental providers have rental income from which they deduct expenses from and either pay or are refunded tax depending on whether they make a profit or loss.
+Owner occupiers have no income from the property from which to deduct costs while rental providers have rental income from which they deduct expenses from and either pay or are refunded tax depending on whether they make a profit or loss. - 3.
+A report by independent economic consultants, Morgan Wallace, states that "our analysis does not establish any bias in the after-tax returns available to an individual entering the property market either as an investor, homeowner or tenant.
+To that end the housing market can be considered a "level playing field". - 4.
+Ring-fencing does not provide any additional tax revenue to the country, it merely defers it into future tax years.
+Rental property providers don't get the benefit of the tax loss when cashflow is poor, making it impossible for many to provide a rental.
+However, they do get the benefit in later years when it isn't required because they are by then profitable. - 5.
+Ring-fencing will have a dramatic effect on large and costly repairs, such as reroofing or painting the property.
+These large and one off costs can put a

-2. The proposed tax change will not affect all rental property providers.
+- cashflow positive rental property into a loss making situation during one financial year without the ability to use the loss in the same year.
+This would encourage ad hoc and piecemeal repairs and maintenance. - 6.
+The proposed tax change will not affect all rental property providers.
 Many rental property providers make taxable profits, so only those that currently make loses will be affected.
-This may reduce the immediate impact of the proposal as a relative minority of investors' will be forced to sell their rentals.

-3. The main effect will be on the future supply of rental property which will be required to meet growing demand.
+This may reduce the immediate impact of the proposal as a relative minority of investors' will be forced to sell their rentals. - 7.
+The main effect will be on the future supply of rental property which will be required to meet growing demand.
 There are already financial difficulties in buying and providing a rental property.
 These difficulties are most pronounced in the early years of ownership.
-Being able to use these early losses to reduce an owners other income helps to smooth out these early year cashflow difficulties.
-This helps investors' to increase the supply of rental property.

-4. Ring-fencing will encourage higher rental prices in order to make providing rental property feasible.
+Being able to use these early losses to reduce an owner's other income helps to smooth out these early year cashflow difficulties.
+This helps investors to increase the supply of rental property. - 8.
+Ring-fencing will encourage higher rental prices in order to make providing rental property feasible.
 If rental prices do not increase, many people will no longer be in a position to provide rental property and supply will fall behind tenant demand.

-5 Inland Revenue Department

-Ultimately this will lead to higher rental prices, so either way, higher rental prices are inevitable.

-5. Ring-fencing will have a larger effect in areas where rental yields are low, such as Auckland, Tauranga, Wellington and Queenstown, which are areas that already have housing cost and rental affordability issues.
+Ultimately this will lead to higher rental prices, so either way, higher rental prices are inevitable. - 9.
+Ring-fencing will have a larger effect in areas where rental yields are low, such as Auckland, Tauranga, Wellington and Queenstown, which are areas that already have housing cost and rental affordability issues. - 10.
+The NZPIF offers an alternative option.

-6. Ring-fencing does not provide any additional tax revenue to the country, it merely defers it into future tax years.

-7. Ring-fencing will have a dramatic effect on large and costly repairs, such as reroofing or painting the property.
-These large and one off costs can put a cashflow positive rental property into a loss making situation during one financial year without the ability to use the loss in the same year.
-This would encourage ad hoc and piecemeal repairs and maintenance.

-8. The NZPIF offers an alternative option.
 In order to maintain rental property supply, minimise rental price increases and provide a disincentive to highly geared rental property, the NZPIF recommends a cap on claiming rental losses.